 Этот пост доступен на языках: Русский

-Opposition to the construction of a recreational complex in Dighomi Forest Park escalated last weekend, as activists and local residents staged an overnight protest.
+Opposition to the construction of a recreational complex in Dighomi Forest Park escalated on 13–14, as activists and local residents staged an overnight protest.

 Several dozen local residents and environmental activists camped overnight from 13–14 July in protest of plans to build a large recreational complex inside the park.
 Holding aloft placards and singing protest songs, the group called on the Tbilisi Municipality to cancel the permit and place the territory under municipal ownership.

 In 2018, the Mayor’s office of Tbilisi approved a permit for the Anagi construction company to build the Orangery recreational complex on the location of a KIA car-service centre (which Anagi also owns) within the park.
 The complex, 12 meters tall and covered in glass, according to Anagi, would host ‘exhibitions, concerts and celebrations’.

 ‘We want less concrete here’, Tamar Jakeli, an environmental activist and member of the Young Greens movement told OC Media.
 ‘There’s a lack of green spaces in the city while commercial zones are in abundance.’

 She said that the existing car park was bad enough but that replacing it with a larger recreational complex would only worsen the situation.
 She said that she would prefer that the car park be demolished and trees planted in its place.

 ‘I got involved in this kind of activism in 2003.
 Back then they were building houses here.’
 Ana Gabriadze, a lifelong resident of the Dighomi neighbourhood and an activist with the Safe Space environmental organisation, told OC Media.
 ‘This territory has been a recreational zone, I believe, since 1931.
 The KIA car-service centre was built about 20 years ago, therefore it was constructed illegally’.

 Safe Space appealed the construction permit in court over a year ago — the appeals process is still ongoing.